BennyLouie/jp-draws/README.md

 ### `npm start`

 Starts up this project.
-MAke sure to run the rails backend first.
+Make sure to run the rails backend first.
 That way you will be prompted to open this app on a different PORT.

 ### A Brief Summary